 Located in the heart of Florence, between the Strozzi palace and Santa Maria Novella, Moretti Srl was opened to the public of great collectors on 26 September 1999 with the inaugural exhibition, Da Bernardo Daddi a Giorgio Vasari.
 It was from that point that the gallery was recognized for its specialization in gold ground painting, mostly from Tuscany.

 The gallery is present at the most prestigious art and antiques fairs in Europe and the United States.
-These fairs include TEFAF Maastricht, The International Fine Arts Fair in New York, the Pavillon des Antiquaries et des Beaux-arts in Paris.
+These fairs include Tefaf - Maastrict, Frieze Masters in London, Palazzo Corsini in Florence, the Biennale des Antiquaires in Paris.

 In 2001, the show Pittori attivi in Toscana dal Trecento al Settecento signalled the expansion of the gallery’s specialization to include Italian paintings up to the XVII century.